 Therapy incorporates qualities such as attentiveness, compassion, courage, and honesty.
 It is sometimes a challenging, but always respectful, engagement with another person.

-My practice incorporates a democratic approach that accepts and welcomes back aspects of the self that are often judged, exiled and ostracised, by ourselves and others.
+My practice incorporates a democratic approach that accepts and welcomes back parts of the person that have been judged, rejected, exiled, and ostracised, by ourselves and others.
 Therapy helps us to develop creative actions and more satisfying ways of living day-to-day.
 Explorations in therapy lead to action steps in life.
-Therapeutic change can come ‘from the inside-out’ or from a change in behaviour that impacts how we feel about ourselves.
+Therapeutic change can come ‘from the inside-out’ or from behaviour change that impacts how we feel about ourselves.

 Greg Madison, PhD